vinaysudheer/x3522a.github.io/_posts/2020-10-25-OSCP-Speed-Run-Zero-To-Hero-In-3-Months.md

 This contains everything you require to pass the exam, explained in the most accurate manner.

 My takeaways:
-+ Basic understanding of Linux
-+ Knowledge of the Linux Terminal, Windows CMD
++ Basic understanding of Linux Terminal and Windows CMD commands
 + Solid understanding of Networking, TCP/IP, Web
 + Understanding of infosec concepts
 + A familiarity with scripting languages, one should be able to make out what the script is intended for